SeaHI-Robot/Quick-Git-Push/README.md

 ## Notice!

-As shown blow, the git commit format is fixed, so **do not use this script in projects with strict commit format requirements.**
+As shown blow, the git commit format is fixed, so **do not use the scripts in projects with strict commit format requirements.**